pyinvoke/invoke/sites/docs/invoke.rst

     Specify a :ref:`runtime configuration file <config-hierarchy>` to load.

+    Note that you may instead use the ``INVOKE_RUNTIME_CONFIG`` environment variable in place of this option.
+If both are given, the CLI option will win out.

 .. option:: -h STRING, --help=STRING

     When given without any task names, displays core help; when given with a